gdrosos/bloat-study-artifact/README.md

 Data Collection | Dependency Resolution         | 1644                  | 34864                 | 5617          | 21.21
 Data Analysis   | Partial Call Graph Generation | 1302                  | 21785                 | 3232          | 16.73
 ```
-**Note**: Due to a recent bug fix in our methodology scripts, some numbers in the above table differ very slightly from those reported in the major revision version of our paper.
-We will update these numbers in the camera-ready version.
+**Note**: Due to a minor transcription error in the descriptive statistics previously reported in the major revision version of our paper, there are very small discrepancies in some numbers.
+The numbers shown above are correct, and we will incorporate these slight adjustments in the camera-ready version of the paper.

 Moreover, to produce Table 2 describing the statistics on the resolved and unresolved external calls during our stitching process, simply run: